felixgr/secure-ios-app-dev/README.md

 ### API: Prevent leaking sensitive data during app backgrounding

 When iOS backgrounds an app, a screenshot of the app might get saved to an unencrypted cache on the local file system.
-This happends for example when the user presses the home button.
+This happens for example when the user presses the home button.
 Apple recommends developers to hide any sensitive information before this occurs.